“She immersed herself in doll making, and became a world renowned doll artist whose creations won top honors and appeared on magazine covers…”

 Margaret is currently focused on jewelry and glass art, and has studied with some of the top artisans in the world, including: Blaine Lewis for stone setting, Linda Darty, Merry-Lee Rae, and Ricky Frank for enamels, and Kate Wolf for wax carving.
 In her quest for excellence and her passion to learn, she is capable of working every aspect of a finished piece from design, wax carving, casting, fabrication, simple stone setting and enameling.

-Margaret is fulfilling her dream in creating one of a kind art pieces in her studio, and sharing the process with her best friend!
+Margaret is fulfilling her dream in creating one of a kind art pieces in her studio.

 MARGARET HAS ALWAYS ENJOYED THE CREATIVE PROCESS.